oisbel/Linux-Server-Configuration/README.md

 $ sudo ufw allow 123
 $ sudo ufw enable)
 ```
-Since firewall is on, and SSH had beeen change to 2200, check if we still can connect via SSH:
+Since firewall is on, and SSH had beeen change to 2200, check if we still can connect via SSH.
 ```
  $ ssh ubuntu@18.221.245.209 -p 2200 -i ~/.ssh/ubuntu-key.pem
  # Note: In the Lightsail instance we have to add the TCP 2200 port
+ # Note: (You have to download the default key from that region from AWS)
 ```
 ##### Create a new user account named grader
 ___